Experiences & Case Studies - Safe and Sound Protocol

 • Better digestion

-“RRP helped me to be much more regulated during life and face the daily challenges - but also trauma work - with more energy and stability and thereby progressing faster with those things while even feeling better during the process.”
+“RRP helped me become much more balanced in my daily life and face daily challenges—as well as trauma work—with more energy and stability, allowing me to make faster progress on those issues while actually feeling better throughout the process.”

 Results after 4 months

-• Sleep: from waking up multiple times to 6-8 consecutive hours
+• Sleep: From waking up multiple times to 6–8 hours of uninterrupted sleep

 • Before stressful events: no more lying awake